What Dogs Come From Tibet? All About Tibetan Dog Breeds

 The Tibetan Mastiff is a large Tibetan dog breed.
 It has a long double coat of fur that can be found in various colors.

-The Tibetan Mastiff is a guard dog that has been used as a nomad dog for thousands of years.
+The Tibetan Mastiff is a guard dog used as a nomad dog for thousands of years.
 Traditionally it was allowed to run loose at night.

 The Tibetan Mastiff likes to be outdoors and to run free.
 They are suited for a house with a yard; usually, they are not well suited for apartment living.